Introducing Our Genre Booklets To The Class & Their Impact.

 Genre-Booklets, and the inevitable genre-study that comes along with them, are based on the model of language in context known as Systemic Functional Linguistics (SFL), as produced by the linguistic Michael Halliday (2004).
 Halliday sees language as a meaning-making system.
 The distinctive features of this language system are that it focuses on the following:

-- Grammar as a meaning making resources (as opposed to formal grammar rules)
+- Grammar as a meaning making resource (as opposed to formal grammar rules)

 - Texts are produced as a result of social context and semantic choices (Martin, 2009, p.11)